10 Spring Gardening Tips and ChoresGet advice for waking up the garden for the new growing season

 Once new growth appears, it’s a good time to divide perennials.
 Transfer extra clumps into bare spots or give them away to friends.
 If you belong to a neighborhood gardening group or club, organize a plant swap.
 It’s a great way to try out new plants for free.
 Learn more about designing with perennials.

 Remove surface debris such as leaves or mulch from vegetable beds to help warm the soil.
 To avoid compaction, wait until soil has dried out sufficiently before tilling.
 If soil crumbles when you try to make a ball, then it's time to work the beds.
-Add amendments such as aged compost, manure and trace minerals before planting early crops of lettuce, radishes, kale, peas and onions.
-Protect young plants from late frosts with a cloche or cold frame.
+Add amendments such as aged compost, manure, and trace minerals before planting early crops of lettuce, radishes, kale, peas, and onions.
+Protect young plants from late frosts with a row cover or cold frame.
 Read more about vegetable gardening and discover 16 spring vegetables perfect for early-season growing.

 Clean and freshen outdoor furniture

-If you didn’t do so last fall, scrape excess dirt off tools, wash in soapy water and allow to dry thoroughly.
-Coat metal parts with oil to prevent rust, and sharpen pruners and loppers.
-Power wash decks and patios, then wipe down stored patio furniture and set it outside for the season.
-Scrub out empty containers and fill with fresh potting soil in preparation for planting.
-Learn more about Tool Care & Maintenance.
+- If you didn’t do so last fall, scrape excess dirt off tools, wash in soapy water and allow to dry thoroughly.
+Coat metal parts with boiled linseed oil to prevent rust.